hybridlogics/international-montessori-associates/README.md

-# International Montessori Association
+# International Montessori Associates
-'International Montessori Association' is an association of montessories across the globe.
+'International Montessori Associates' is an association of montessories across the globe.

 ## WEBSITE LINK ##